The word HVAC stands for Heating, ventilation, and air conditioning but sometimes “R” is added with it (HVACR) refers to refrigeration.

 How Does An HVAC System Work?

-Before going to purchase your HVAC components, equipment, parts, tools, or having a conversation with your contractor about HVAC, you should have a solid understanding of how HVAC works and the duty of its major parts.
+Before going to purchase your HVAC components, equipment, parts, and tools, or having a conversation with your contractor about HVAC, you should have a solid understanding of how HVAC works and the duty of its major parts.

 A furnace, indoor air conditioner unit, or heat pump captures the heat and ductwork distributes it over the room.